wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

 ### API changes

-- PowerAuth mobile SDK now uses libraries from `androidx` namespace as a replacement for old support library.
+- PowerAuth mobile SDK now uses Jetpack libraries from `androidx` namespace as a replacement for old support library.
 If your application is still using the support library, then we highly recommend you to [migrate your code to AndroidX](https://developer.android.com/jetpack/androidx/migrate).
 - PowerAuth mobile SDK now uses `androidx.biometry` for a biometric authentication, so you can upgrade this support library independently to PowerAuth mobile SDK.
 This is useful in case your users encounter a various device specific incompatibilities.
 - All biometry-related API calls no longer accept `FragmentManager` as a parameter.
 You can now choose between variants with `Fragment` or `FragmentActivity` at input:
   - `PowerAuthSDK.commitActivation(Context, Fragment, String, String, String, ICommitActivationWithBiometryListener)`